Arc-1327/DSA2024/Day3Topics.md

 # Day 3
 ## Artificial Intelligence (AI)
-* AI refers to the simulation of human intelligence in machines that are programmed to think, reason, and learn like humans.
+* AI refers to the simulation of human intelligence in machines programmed to think, reason, and learn like humans.
 * AI systems use algorithms and data to recognize patterns, make decisions, and improve performance.
 * Core concepts of AI include Machine Learning, Neural Networks, Deep Learning, etc.
 * Alan Turing, a British mathematician and computer scientist, was one of the early pioneers in Artificial Intelligence.